AnyLog-co/documentation/json data transformation.md

 </pre>

 Note:
-* The less than and greater than signs that wrap the policy allow to consider multiple lines on the AnyLog CLI as a single command.
+* The less than and greater than signs (< ... >) that wrap the policy allow to consider multiple lines on the AnyLog CLI as a single command.
 * A value associated to ***external_ip*** is set by default when AnyLog node is initiated.

-The following command returns the value of new_operator on the AnyLog CLI:
+The following command returns the value assigned to the variable new_operator on the AnyLog CLI:
 <pre>
 !new_operator
 </pre>